metiko/CSP-G21/ansible/README.md

     ```shell
     sudo apt install ansible -y
     ```
-4. (a) Fill out the configuration in the .env file located at roles/wordpress/files/.env
+4. (a) Fill out the configuration in the env-file located at roles/wordpress/files/env-file and rename to .env file
    (b) Set up the inventory.txt file with prometheus and grafana instance under monitor-server and wordpress instances under Node-servers
    (c) Provide the private_key_file path in the ansible.cfg